Delimited File Destination¶

 If the source File Contains Header, check the box to read headers from the source file.

-Record Delimiter box - Allows to select the delimiter for the records in the fields.
+Record Delimiter - Allows you to select the delimiter for the records in the fields.
 The choices available are carriage-return and line-feed combination, carriage-return and line-feed.
 You can also type the record delimiter of your choice instead of choosing the available options.

 A Text Qualifier is a symbol that identifies where text begins and ends.
 It is used specifically when importing data.